CoderDojoSV/mobile-games/section-00/README.md

 #### On iOS

+Apple normally requires developers to pay a $99 fee and register certificates in order to build applications.
+We're going to trade the ability to put apps in the app store for the ease of sharing one developer certificate among all students.

+Bring your iOS device to the lead instructor in order to have the developer profile installed.
+Once all the devices iOS devices have been registered, you'll get a USB drive with the developer certificate and provisioning profile.

+To install the certificate, open the USB drive in Finder and double click on it.
+You may be asked to enter your password in order to open the keychain.

+Copy the provisioning profile to `~/Library/MobileDevice/Provisioning Profiles/` The ~ represents your home folder, which has a house next to it in Finder's sidebar.

+Once you've done that, close and re-open the Corona Simulator and select the starter game from "Open recent" in the File menu.
+Then select File > Build > iOS

+Leave all the options alone except for the Code Signing Identity.
+Select "iPhone Developer Steven Ragnarök ...
+[Coder Dojo SV]", then press the Build button.

+*:warning: It's important you don't close or modify the Simulator window while your app is building*

+When it's finished building you will get some warnings about not passing Apple's standards which you can ignore for now.
+Click the "Show in Finder..." option then drag the program to the iTunes icon on the dock.
+Once you've done this, you can connect your device to the computer using your USB cable and copy the app to your device using iTunes.

+Lastly, test it out on the device!

 ## Wrapping up

 By now you've got everything set up!
 You can peruse the game's source, which is